 Sturgeon et al.

-† Results for blood levels of bioavailable testosterone.
+† Results are for blood levels of bioavailable testosterone.

-‡ For testosterone blood levels measured in the luteal phase of a woman’s menstrual cycle.
-Testosterone blood levels as measured in the early follicular stage, the risk was also not significant, RR=0.45 (0.17-1.19).
+§ Results are for testosterone blood levels measured in the luteal phase of the menstrual cycle.
+For testosterone blood levels measured in the early follicular stage, findings were similar, RR=0.45 (0.17-1.19).

 Discover the different ways you can help